 It is no secret that the COVID-19 pandemic has had an impact on everyone.
-The economy has been suffering, people have lost their jobs, and businesses have shut down in order to maintain physical distancing to curb the spread of the virus.
-However, there are a few impacts that are being overlooked.
+The economy suffered, people lost their jobs, and businesses shut down in order to maintain physical distancing to curb the spread of the virus.
+However, there are a few impacts that were overlooked.

-In addition to the public health crisis and the tanking of the stock market, there are also impacts of the virus on people’s home values.
-Some of these impacts have been positive while others have been negative.
+In addition to the public health crisis and the tanking of the stock market, there were also impacts of the virus on people’s home values.
+Some of these impacts were positive while others were negative.

 Regardless, it is important for everyone to understand how these impacts might impact someone’s home value, particularly for those who are looking to buy or sell a home in the future.
-So, how has the coronavirus pandemic impacted property values across WA, OR, ID, and CO?
+So, how did the coronavirus pandemic impact property values across WA, OR, ID, and CO?

 The Dropping Rates Of Mortgages

-Because of the shelter in place laws surrounding the COVID-19 pandemic, many buyers have chosen to put their homebuying plans on hold.
+Because of the shelter in place laws surrounding the COVID-19 pandemic, many buyers chose to put their homebuying plans on hold.
 Plus, many sellers also chose to postpone selling their properties in an effort to avoid spreading the virus.

-The economy has also taken a huge hit, for obvious reasons, The economy nearly came to a complete halt over the past few months, prompting officials to keep rates as low as possible to help foster and encourage lending and spending to give the economy a boost.
+The economy has also took a huge hit, for obvious reasons.
+The economy nearly came to a complete halt over the past few months, prompting officials to keep rates as low as possible to help foster and encourage lending and spending to give the economy a boost.

-As such, interest rates on mortgages have been extremely low over recent weeks.
-In fact, the rate for a 30-year fixed-rate mortgage has hit all-time lows eight times so far this year, and it’s quite possible that may happen again.
+As such, interest rates on mortgages were extremely low over a certain time period.
+In fact, the rate for a 30-year fixed-rate mortgage hit all-time lows several times in 2020, and it’s quite possible that may happen again.

-Considering how low rates are these days, more buyers are incentivized to consider buying homes in cities like Seattle and Boise.
-As more buyers come out of the woodworks, the number of mortgage applications has been increasing.
+Considering how low rates have been, more buyers were incentivized to consider buying homes in cities like Seattle and Boise.
+As more buyers came out of the woodworks, the number of mortgage applications has been increasing.

 Housing Inventory is Scant

-As more and more buyers get into the market after so much pent-up demand continues to be released, there is not enough housing supply to keep up.
+As more and more buyers got into the market after so much pent-up demand was released, there wasn’t – and still isn’t – enough housing supply to keep up.
 And when demand outweighs supply, this can drive the value of homes up.